MID-IST-FALL-2018/elastic-math-server/README.md

 ### Source code overview

 In order to better understand the requirements it is advisable to fully understand the code skeleton provided.
+So please spend some time going through the code.
 Here we provide a simple explanation of each file:

 * `Task.java` - This class are use to define task to be computed.
-Additionally, the `enum`, `BinaryOperation` is defined.
-This `enum` is used to specify the available operations that can be computed.
+Additionally, the `enum` `BinaryOperation` is defined.
+This `enum` is used to specify the available operations that can be computed, i.e., `SUM`, `SUB` and `MUL`.

 * `ClientTask.java` - This class extends `Task`, with the result of the task and flag indicating whether the task is done.